 We’ve talked a lot about the general meaning of AI and the impact that it has had on our world.
 In previous articles we have talked about the types of AI algorithms and when and why those are used.
-If you missed those you can read them here.

 For any of you who have previously researched AI must have come across the following buzzwords; Computer Vision and NLP.

 These are 2 of the most talked-about — and undoubtedly important — branches of AI and these are what we’ll talk about in this article.

 By the end of this article you would have answered the following questions:

 - What is Computer Vision?

 - What is their impact on the modern world?

 As the heading already gave it away, NLP stands for ‘Natural Language Processing‘.
 The most basic idea of NLP is all in its name but if we were to define it we would say it is: